 You must complete the barring form which can be found at:

-If you have barred someone from your venue because:
+Involuntary barring occurs when you bar someone from your venue because:

 If you refuse a request from someone who wants to bar a person you must notify CBS within seven days using BOEN.